Katsura cuttings, quick facts

 - Collect cuttings from softwood or semi-hardened wood.
 This is new growth that is still flexible.

-- Cut the cuttings into portions that are 6 to 8 inches long (10 to 15 cm).
+- After that, cut the cuttings into portions 6 to 8 inches long (10 to 15 cm).
 Try to make each stem count 4 to 8 leaf nodes.
 These nodes are where leaves come out.

 - For each one, remove leaves except for the two topmost pairs.
 Normally there should be at least two nodes from which you’ve pulled the leaves out.